mattrm33/matTTtrm/README.md

 - matTTtrm queries public sources in real time
 - results are correlated and visualized

-# matTTtrm 🌐

-**matTTtrm** is an open-source OSINT framework that helps investigators, researchers and cybersecurity professionals **search, correlate and visualize publicly available information across countries**.

-It works like a **modular OSINT engine**, not a database:
-- you provide an input (username, email, domain, company…)
-- matTTtrm queries public sources in real time
-- results are correlated and visualized

 ## ✨ What can you do with matTTtrm?

 - Find where a **username** exists across platforms